csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 ---

-So, I previously wrote that you shoud not use a `h1` for your logo, but you should use an `img`.
+So, I previously wrote that you should not use a `h1` for your logo, but you should use an `img`.
 Here’s the markup that I use on CSS Wizardry right now
 <small>(January, 2013)</small>: